wingify/readme-central/docs/Integrations/import-events-into-vwo/fme-integration-gtm-import-events.md

 ```

 3. **GTM Trigger**
-   Use the same code to trigger custom HTML using events as mentioned in [Step 5](https://developers.vwo.com/v2/docs/fme-integration-gtm-import-events#/step-5--create-an-event-tag-in-gtm)
+   Use the same code to trigger custom HTML using events as mentioned in Step 5.